- From the Director|

 One 3-credit POLI or URSP course at the 300 level or above

-Additional collateral requirements for the journalism sequence include the following:
+Additional collateral requirements for the public relations sequence include the following:

 Updated: August 15, 2014